 Linked lists are a sequence of blocks.
 Each contains information that linking to the following block via a pointer.
 They are one of the most significant components in data structures.
 Concerning these lists, the pointer variable consists of the address of the next node within it and thus, the establishment of a connection occurs.
 The final node contains an ineffectual pointer, which means that this particular pointer holds little to no value.

-The pointer that resides inside each one of the blocks contain the address of the consecutive block.
+The pointer that resides inside each one of the blocks contains the address of the consecutive block.
 This is how the pointing action initiates.

 Regarding the first block on the list and where the pointers go in relation to it, the first block is the “genesis block”.
 Its respective pointer resides outside of the system itself.
 A conventional diagram of this would include a unit called a ‘hash pointer,’ which is a pointer that encompasses the hash of the previous block (hashes will be further explained in a bit).